 After any servicing or replacement of any parts, the appliance should be re-commissioned.

 4.2.
 Servicing Instructions

 As part of the appliance service, the flue and fireplace opening should be checked for soundness and any debris removed.
-For this the fascia and the firebox will need removal.
+For this the firebox will need removal from the fireplace opening.